ingramleedy/Airport_Restaurants/README.md

 directly and updated from a URL.
 Currently you can download from a URL, but ForeFlight does not keep the content up-to-date on changes.

-Another method is to add to your cloud storage, and add a directory named *contentpacks* to the root of the directory and place your content packs in the folder.
+Another method is to add to your cloud storage for Performance Plus subscribers of ForeFlight, by adding a folder named *contentpacks* to the root folder and place your content packs in the folder.
 This will make the content packs available to download and update automatically (assuming you put a new content pack in the shared folder).